Hexanematichthys sagor

-The Sagor catfish, also called the Sagor sea catfish, the Sunda sea-catfish, the marine catfish or the dusky catfish, (Hexanematichthys sagor) is a species of catfish in the family Ariidae.
+Hexanematichthys sagor, the Sagor catfish, Sagor sea catfish, Sunda sea-catfish, marine catfish or dusky catfish, is a species of catfish in the family Ariidae.
 It was described by Francis Buchanan-Hamilton in 1822, originally under the genus Pimelodus.
-It inhabits estuaries and freshwater bodies in numerous areas of the Indo-Western Pacific ocean.
+It inhabits estuaries and freshwater bodies in numerous areas of the Indo-Western Pacific Ocean.
 It reaches a maximum total length of 45 cm, more commonly reaching a TL of 30 cm.

 The diet of the Sagor catfish consists of finfish and benthic invertebrates.
 Its meat is sold fresh.